katja-kolos/foundation_models/README.md

   * 3.6. fine-tuning on reasoning paths of domain task (with or without "retrieved" context (=lecture) may be more efficient than fine-tuning on whole domain texts (compare performance of our best method to zero-shot inference of science model NOT tuned on this dataset, also compare with leaderboard.
 Also report differences in training and inference costs).

 ### 👣 Steps 👣
 1. Benchmarking existing good multimodal models (and small text-only models as weak baseline) - done.
 We have a champion: Gemini is the best for the role of big teacher LLM.
 Its outputs will be used as training CoT reasoning paths.
 2. Define the student model!
 3. How are we going to train the student?
 Write script for LoRA/soft prompting.
+4. Experiment with small LLM + agent